Jeff Yass: Wealth and taxes

-Personal life

-Yass is married to Janine Coslett.
-They have lived in Haverford in Lower Merion Township, Pennsylvania, for some years.
-They have four children, two sons and two daughters.

 Philanthropy

 In December 2001, following the aftermath of the September 11 attacks, he announced a donation to the charitable fund established by the Port Authority of New York and New Jersey to assist the victims.
 He has supported Save the Children, "Spirit of Golf Foundation", People's Emergency Center Families First building, and the Franklin Institute's Franklin Family Funfest Committee.

 Jeff and Janine Yass founded the Yass Prize for Sustainable, Transformational, Outstanding, and Permissionless (STOP) education, which was launched during the COVID-19 pandemic.
-This initiative aims to recognize and support innovative, non-traditional education models.
+This initiative aims to recognize and support innovative and alternative education models.
 In 2022, the Yass Prize awarded over $20 million, including a $1 million grand prize to the Arizona Autism Charter Schools for their individualized learning programs.

-In November 2025, Jeff Yass donated $100M to the University of Austin, founded in 2021 by Bari Weiss and others.
-It was the largest donation the institution received since its founding in 2021.
+In November 2025, Yass donated $100 million to the University of Austin, founded in 2021 by Bari Weiss and others.
+It was the largest donation the institution had received since its founding in 2021.
 The university's website says it will never charge tuition.

+Family and personal life

+He is the son of Gerald and Sybil Yass.
+He has a sister, Carole.
+Sybil Yass died in December 2001.
+Gerald Yass died on January 6, 2024, aged 94, in Boca Raton, Florida.

+Yass is married to Janine Coslett.
+They have lived in Haverford in Lower Merion Township, Pennsylvania, for some years.
+They have four children; two sons, Robbie and Doug, and two daughters, Anna and Sophie.